varabyte/kotter/README.md

 #### Other Collections

 In addition to `LiveList`, Kotter also provides `LiveMap` and `LiveSet`.
-There's no need to extensively document these classes as much of the earlier `LiveList` section applies here as well.
+There's no need to extensively document these classes here as much of the earlier `LiveList` section applies to them as well.

 You can create these classes using `liveMapOf(...)` and `liveSetOf(...)`, respectfully.